 - Master’s degree required in counseling, higher education, social work, psychology, organizational development or closely related field

 - Demonstrated effectiveness in written and oral communication skills

-- Previous live-in professional housing experience is strongly preferred
+- Previous live-in professional housing experience

 - Supervisory skills that demonstrate an ability to effectively support and challenge staff members

 - Demonstrated competence in intercultural development and efforts to create inclusive communities

 - Ability to effectively respond and successfully manage a crisis